 return await call_with_backoff(prompt)

-Step 4: Batch requests
+Step 4: Batch many small calls into one

-Translate the following 10 English passages to Chinese,
+Translate the following 10 English passages to Chinese.

 [